IBM/ibm-materials-notebook/apps/docs/docs/guide/tutorial.md

 ## References

-References are a key component underlying all experiment documentation in CMDL.
+References are a key component underlying all experiment documentation in TYPES.
 References are simply entities that are either used or produced by experiments.
 This includes chemicals, materials, or physical hardware such as continuous-flow reactors.
 References can have multiple roles inside an experiment.
 For instance, a reference specifying ethyl acetate may be used as both a solvent in a chemical reaction and as a solvent in the experimental workup.

 ::: warning
 Currently reference names starting with numbers, such as `1-pyrenebutanol` are not supported.